Strictly nef divisors and some remarks on a conjecture of Serrano: Almost strictly nef divisors

-Campana, Chen and Peternell conjecture that if $X$ is a smooth projective variety and $L \in \Pic X$ is almost strict nef, then $ K_X+tL$ is big $\forall t> \dim (X)+1$ (Conjecture 2.2 in \cite{CCP}).
+Campana, Chen and Peternell conjecture that if $X$ is a smooth projective variety and $L \in \Pic X$ is almost strictly nef, then $ K_X+tL$ is big for all $t> \dim (X)+1$ (\cite[Conjecture 2.2]{CCP}).
 We prove this conjecture when $X$ is a surface.
 First, let us record a result we will be using:

 \begin{prop} Let $ \phi: X \rightarrow Y$ be a surjective morphism with connected fibers between smooth projective varieties .
 Let $L$ be a nef line bundle on $X$ whose restriction to a general fiber of $\phi$ is ample.
 Let $\Delta_Y$ be an effective $\mathbb{Q}$ divisor on $Y$ such that $K_Y+\Delta_Y$ is big and let $\Delta_X=\phi^*(\Delta_Y)$.
 Then there exist positive integers $a,b$ with $b/a > \dim (X)+1$ such that $a(K_X+\Delta_X)+bL$ is linearly equivalent to a non zero effective (integral) divisor.